JHUISI/auto-tools/auto_rationalppe/README.md

-# AutoCircuitPPE
+# AutoRationalPPE
-Here is the implementation of our tool AutoCircuitPPE.
+Here is the implementation of our tool AutoRationalPPE.

 ### Installation
-The code of AutoCircuitPPE is written in OCAML language.
+The code of AutoRationalPPE is written in OCAML language.
 In order to compile OCAML files, please install OPAM.
 In MacOS, run
 ~~~~~
 $ brew install opam
 ~~~~~